berteh/ScribusGenerator/README.md

 Running Scribus Generator from the command line
 ---------
-It is possible to (partially) run Scribus Generator from the command line.
-Partially meaning: SLA generation works great, but no PDF generation for the moment.
+It is possible to run Scribus Generator from the command line.
+Great to automate your workflow or integrate with other tools!
+Note only the SLA generation works from the command line.
+PDF generation is at the moment impossible (from the Scribus Generator command line) due to Scribus limitations.

-Find all needed information from script help: ``./ScribusGeneratorCLI.py --help``
+Find all needed information from the script help: ``./ScribusGeneratorCLI.py --help``

     positional arguments:
       infiles               SLA file(s) to use as template(s) for the generation,